javascript-studio/studio-log/README.md

 ## Transform streams

 Transform streams can be used to alter the data before passing it on.
-In the usage example above, `Stringify` and `Format` are transform streams.

-For example, [Studio Log X][7] is a Transform stream that can remove confidential properties from the log data and [Studio Log Format][6] project implements the `basic`, `fancy` and `console` pretty printers.
+For example, [Studio Log X][7] is a Transform stream that can remove confidential data from the log data and [Studio Log Format][6] project implements the `basic`, `fancy` and `console` pretty printers.

 Format transforms are [node transform streams][3] in `writableObjectMode`.
-Here is an example transform implementation, similar to the [ndjson stringify transform][5]:
+Here is an example implementation, similar to the [ndjson stringify transform][5]:

 ```js
 const { Transform } = require('stream');